 \section{Introduction}

-The study of fluid flow inside porous media has gained the attention of many researchers during the years.
-Examples of natural porous materials are living tissues, rocks, soils, etc. On the other hand, there are manmade porous materials, e.g., concrete, foam, ceramic, etc. Because of their wide presence and hard to estimate effective properties, flow through porous material is studied by engineers and scientists.
+The study of fluid flow through porous media has gained the attention of many researchers over the years.
+Examples of natural porous materials are living tissues, rocks, soils, etc. On the other hand, there are manmade porous materials, e.g., concrete, foam, ceramic, etc. Because of their wide presence and hard-to-estimate effective properties, flow through porous material is studied by engineers and scientists.
 This leads to a coupled phenomenon where fluid flow and solid deformation in porous materials interplay.
 This is a classical problem in geomechanics and biomechanics.
 Recently, one of the most studied topics in the field of fluid mechanics is flow through biological tissues such as tumors, Gylcocalyx layers, and articular cartilage.
 This paper deals with the mathematical modeling and analysis of the coupled phenomena of fluid flow and solid deformation (in short \textit{poro-elasto-hydrodynamics}) within an in-vitro tumor model.
 Typically, a tumor is assumed to be a deformable porous medium that consists of multiple phases, e.g., one fluid phase and many solid ones.
-Tumor may exists in isolation (in-vitro) or may be covered by normal tissues (in-vivo) \cite{dey2016hydrodynamics}.
-Although the internal geometrical structure of tumors is complicated, developing mathematical models for approximate situations are very useful.
+A tumor may exist in isolation (in-vitro) or may be present in normal tissue (in-vivo) \cite{dey2016hydrodynamics}.
+Although the internal geometrical structure of tumors is complicated, developing mathematical models for approximate situations is very useful.
 Theoretical predictions generated from such approximate models may help to reduce the number of animal experiments that need to be carried out and also suggest new experimental programmes that identify optimal tumor therapy schedules \cite{byrne1999using}.